Admissions Review

 • Description (150 characters)

-The 150-character description is the real challenge — that's about 25-30 words to convey what the activity was, what you did, and what you accomplished.
+The 150-character description is the real challenge.
+That is about 25-30 words to convey what the activity was, what you did, and what you accomplished.
 Every word matters.

 What "counts" as an activity

 A common misconception: activities are limited to school clubs and varsity sports.
-They're not.
-Anything you've meaningfully spent time on counts:
+They are not.
+Anything you have meaningfully spent time on counts:

 • School clubs and student government - debate, robotics, model UN, school newspaper